kiwix/kiwix-js-pwa/AppPackages/README.md

 Alternatively, you can download files from http://wiki.kiwix.org/wiki/Content_in_all_languages on a regular PC.
 Some ZIM files are very large (full English Wikipedia with images is over 90GB) -- we suggest you use BitTorrent to download these files: the app will provide you with a BitTorrent link for large files - just open the download Library in Configuration, browse for your ZIM and click on it: an information page with links will be shown.

+### Splitting your ZIM archive (for FAT32 storage)

-If you plan to store your ZIM file on an SD card formatted as **FAT32**, you may need to use a programme like [File Splitter and Joiner](http://www.fastfilejoiner.com/) to split the file into 4GiB-1 chunks (chunks must be exactly 4,294,967,295 bytes or less).
+If you plan to store your ZIM file on an SD card or other drive formatted as **FAT32**, you may need to use a programme like [File Splitter and Joiner](http://www.fastfilejoiner.com/) to split the file into 4GiB-1 chunks (chunks must be exactly 4,294,967,295 bytes **or less**).
 You will need to give a file extension to each chunk in the right order following this pattern: `*.zimaa`, `*.zimab`, `*.zimac`, `...`, etc.).
 However, if your SD card is formatted as exFAT or NTFS, you *do not need to do this*.